kangks/speech-to-speech-amazon-nova-sonic/Deployment.md

    - Check that the API endpoint environment variable is correctly set
    - Verify that the security groups allow traffic between the web application and API
    - Check the API service logs for connection errors
+   - If using HTTPS, ensure the certificates are valid and properly configured

 2. **WebRTC Connection Failures**:
    - Ensure the UDP ports (3000-4000) are open in the security groups
    - Verify that the STUN server is correctly configured
    - Check browser console for WebRTC connection errors
+   - Ensure you're using HTTPS if accessing from a browser (required for microphone access)

 3. **Nova Sonic Integration Issues**:
    - Verify that the AWS region has Nova Sonic available